gitter-badger/spring-notes/readme.md

 by Google Keep.
 Installation and running is pretty simple thanks to Gradle and you can even grab a pre-compiled .jar if you don't feel like doing it yourself.

+#### Do you want to report a bug or propose a new feature?
+Do so on our [BugTracker](https://sycha-design.myjetbrains.com/youtrack/issues/SN)!

 ## Compiling
 You can easily compile this using gradle.
  - Create a new directory a clone this repo using ```git clone git@github.com:JacobCZ/spring-notes.git```